filyps98/colony_counting/README.md

 ```
 python main.py
 ```
-to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.
+to start the program and choose the image and the respective agar employed to process the petri dish images to facilitate counting.